How Long Is Earth Concert?

 Seeing Earth Live

 If you are lucky enough to see Earth on their next tour, prepare yourself for a sublime 75- to 90-minute performance, which, despite the absence of visual effects, seems much more ambitious.
-They can elongate time and dynamics of an event, and thus, any Earth performance is always a unique event.
+They can elongate the time and dynamics of an event, and thus, any Earth performance is always a unique event.
 Still, they should be careful with the volumes and bring ear plugs for when the band's amplifier adulation reaches its pinnacle.